euroargodev/argopy-training/how_to_install/README.md

 but

-Here's a minimal set of command to install a fresh argopy python environment for this training.
+Here's a minimal set of commands to install a fresh argopy python environment for this training.
 Assuming you have an environment manager like miniconda or conda.

 ```